ponktoku/ponktoku-homepage/README.md

 | `pnpm run preview`         | Preview your build locally, before deploying     |
 | `pnpm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm run astro -- --help` | Get help using the Astro CLI                     |

+Note: It is required to run pnpm run build after adding a blog post, so that pagefind can create a new pagefind index.
+That pagefind index is then copied from './dist/' into the public folder so that the pagefind search bar can work on the local dev server.

 ## Licensing